This post is also available in: PortuguĂŞs

 Time in Cisternino: half-day activity

-It’s a beautiful city and represents very much the region of the Valle D’Itria.
-However, the purpose here is not to wander about its alleyways.
+However, the purpose of your visit is not to wander about its alleyways.
 In Cisternino, you have a clear goal: Eat at the Al Vecchio Fornello Restaurant and try their famous bombetas.
 Seriously, it’s a must!

 Time in Ostuni: One to two days

 PRO TIP: Locals do not see Ostuni as a gastronomical sight.
 So, avoid their expensive touristy restaurants and swing by the neighbour town Ceglie Messapica, just 12km – or 7 miles – away.
 Ceglie is the gastronomic hub of the region.
 Our advice is the L’Antico Arco Osteria, where local friends took us.
-Their food and hospitality is out of this word.
+Their food and hospitality are out of this world.

 Lecce – the capital of the Baroque